LouisSart/BlockSolver/README.md

 Pros: Small table, usable for bigger blocks
 Cons: The set of all estimate zero states is not the solved state alone, but a much bigger space.
 This means having a low PPV doesn't necessarily mean the state is close to solved.
 PPV is not good for low value states.

-# Split Pruning Value #

-The split heuristic computes the optimal solution lengths for corners and edges and takes the maximum of the two as the pruning value.
-It is limited by the table size with the most possible states (either corners or edges).
-For higher edge (resp. corner) numbers, I think we could split again the set of edges (resp. corners) and take the maximum value of the two sets as the pruning value.
-This is not implemented yet as we are not really interested in optimal solutions for very big blocks because they are often not humanly findable.

-Pros: Small table size, the estimate-zero space is the solved state alone, extendable to bigger blocks
-Cons: No cons really

 # Search Algorithms #